Step 1: Capacitors

 Solder the two 22pF (tan circles) crystal capacitors in the top right of the board, and two 100nF (burgundy rectangle) MCU capacitors on the top left of the board.

 Step 2: Resonator + Resistor

-Solder the resonator in the top right of the board, and a 10k resistor above that.
+Solder the resonator in the top right of the board, and a 10k resistor (red band from Bag 1) above that.

 Step 3: DIP Socket

 Solder the DIP socket in the center of the board.
 Make sure to match the notch of the socket with the notch on the silkscreen.

 Solder the ICSP header in the top left of the board.
 The longer part of the pins should be coming out the top of the board.

 Solder the 4 10-pin I/O headers to the 4 header spots around the edges of the board.
 The long part of the header should be coming out the top of the board.
 To make sure they go in straight, I suggest filling one pin with solder, then pressing the header straight onto the board with one hand, as you melt the solder with the other.
 This one pin will now hold it in place as you solder the rest like normal.